Yappy Trails

 There is an obvious time limit on this father-son ritual.

 Yes, you will always go on hikes together so long as you are both alive and ambulatory and more or less speaking to each other, which I trust will be for a very good long time.
+But

-And you both want to get as much out of this these last moments as you can.
+Chase is about to go to college in a different state with a different topographical features.
+And you both want to get as much out of these last moments as you can.

 Obviously, Chris wants to get as much conversation out of his son

-before he goes off to college and Chris is left walking alone or with his wife and daughter, which is established he might as well be walking alone because they're so boring.
+before he goes off to college and Chris is left walking alone or with his wife and daughter, which is established.
+He might as well be walking alone because they're so boring.

 Sorry, mom and daughter, but I'm just taking Chris's lead on this one.